reybits/easy-profile/README.md

 # Easy Profile library

+> WIP: This library is under development.
+The API and features may change in future releases.

 The `Profile` class encapsulates the configuration and state for a user or application profile.
 It manages profile-specific settings, such as name, parameters, and other customizable options.

 ## Example usage